Pell equation: A generalization of continued fraction and Chakravala algorithms using the LLL-algorithm: Introduction

 solving the Pell equation.

-The basic idea of our algorithm is very simple: we can repeat the entire argument with the "$l$" included (instead of taking $l=1$) and we have to choose the two variables $m$ and $l$ satisfying certain conditions in each step.
-We present two variants of this generalization, by imposing different conditions.
-The main results of this work are the implementations presented in Section 5.
-In the last part of that section, if we suppose that we know a close lower bound of the regulator (not necessarily the integer part of it), then we obtained an algorithm, that use the LLL-algorithm with rank 2 lattices, to find the fundamental solution of the Pell equation.
-We think that the ideas of this work should be explore in more details.
+The fundamental concept of our algorithm is straightforward: we can replicate the entire argument with the inclusion of "$l$" (instead of setting $l=1$), and in each step, we need to choose the two variables $m$ and $l$ that satisfy specific conditions.
+One of the principal outcomes of this study consists of two variations of this generalization, each imposing different conditions.
+These are defined as the \textit{First and Second Algorithms with L} in Section 4.

-We found this algorithm in September 2015, but due to personal problems we abandon it until 2018, when we developed the details and we wrote almost all this work, but again, due to several problems, we abandon it until now.
+The other primary results of this research involve the implementations and enhancements of the Second Algorithm with L presented in Section 5.
+Notably, if we assume knowledge of a close lower bound of the regulator (not necessarily its integer part), we have developed an algorithm employing the LLL-algorithm with rank 2 lattices to identify the fundamental solution of the Pell equation.
+This is referred to as the \textit{Second Algorithm with LLL}, as detailed in Subsection \ref{lL}.
+Here, the LLL-algorithm refers to the algorithm as defined in \cite{LLL}.
+Utilizing analogous concepts, we introduce a generalization of the continued fraction algorithm in Section \ref{7ma}.

-I am not an expert in this area of mathematics, I have been working on Lie theory since 1995.
-For this reason, we present the algorithm in sections 4 and 5 together with some examples and we leave as open problems the study of convergency and the speed of it.
+We identify the study of convergence and its computational complexity as open problems.
+We believe that the concepts introduced in this work warrant further exploration and detailed examination.

-Sections 2 and 3 are very short expositions of the simple continued fraction algorithm (Section 2) and the chakravala method (Section 3) to solve the Pell equation, we wrote them in order to show how natural is the generalization of the algorithm, since we obtained the corresponding analogs to several equations presented in these sections (see Section 6).
-In Section 4, we present the two variants of the new algorithm.
-In Section 5, we present some implementations of them, using the LLL-algorithm with rank 2 lattices.
+Sections 2 and 3 provide concise overviews of the simple continued fraction algorithm (Section 2) and the Chakravala method (Section 3) for solving the Pell equation.
+These sections serve to illustrate the natural extension of the algorithm, as we derived corresponding analogs to various equations presented therein (refer to Section 7).
+In Section 4, we introduce two novel algorithms that generalize the Chakravala method, accompanied by illustrative examples.
+Section 5 introduces several variants of these algorithms, incorporating the LLL-algorithm with rank 2 lattices.